willprice/grownup-programmers/manuscript/testing.md

+# Grown-up Programmers Write Software That Is Easy To Test
-# Why do we need programs to test our programs?
+## Why do we need programs to test our programs?

 Imagine you're tunnelling out a top secret underground base.
 You drill through the ground, carving out rooms and corridors that are all connected.
 There's great danger in this sort of work.
 The more tunnelling you do, the bigger the risk that vibrations will cause another part of the base to collapse.